Selecting the Right Trailers for your Fleet

 Seems like an easy decision.
 Choose a trailer and go.
 But before adding just one or several hundred trailers, a fleet manager needs to determine what's right for the application.
 Considerations include space and weight capacities, laws and regulations, trailer age and regional-specific specifications.

 Working with an industry professional and doing an appropriate amount of research will ensure the correct fit.
 So what's out there, what are the tricks of the trades and what is right for an operation?

-Dry vans are the most common trailers on the road today, mainly due to their versatility in several applications.
+Dry van trailers are the most common trailers on the road today, mainly due to their versatility in several applications.
 They are sometimes called semi-trailers and tractor trailers.
 In fact, the 53-foot van trailer has the versatility to legally travel across the country.
 Despite the popularity of these fully enclosed trailers, many people are unable to differentiate between the two types on the market today: sheet and post trailers and composite (or plate) trailers.
 Given their key specifications pertaining to separate markets, the differences between a sheet and post van trailer and composite van trailer should be made clear to any fleet manager.